The Fabric

 FAQ

-You can use a prototype version of NDIF today!
-The National Deep Inference Fabric is a four-year project, with many of the features and much of the capacity of the project to be developed during the construction of the project in 2024-2028.
-But an early version of NDIF is available for you to use today.
+You can start using NDIF today!
+NDIF is a four-year project running from 2024-2028, with many capabilities still to be developed, but an early version of NDIF is available for you to use today.

-Visit our Getting Involved page to learn how to participate now.
+Visit our Getting Started page to learn how to participate now.

-Your early participation is an essential part of the project.
-By getting involved early, you can get a jump start on using leading-edge AI research methods, and you can also help the NDIF team learn how to design the Fabric to be helpful for research like yours.
-We are especially seeking users from outside computer science, so if your work is touched by AI in any way, do not hesitate to get involved as an early adopter.
+Your participation is an essential part of the project.
+By getting involved early, you get a jump start on using leading-edge AI research methods, and you can also help the NDIF team learn how to design the Fabric to be helpful for your research.
+We are also seeking users from outside of computer science, so if your work is touched by AI in any way, do not hesitate to get involved as an early adopter.

 Commercial AI inference services such as ChatGPT, Claude, and Gemini only provide black-box access to large AI models.
 That is, you can send inputs to the services and they will give you outputs, but they do not give you access to observe or alter any of the internal computations.

 In contrast, NDIF provides full transparency for AI inference, allowing users to fully examine and modify every step of the internal computation of large AI models.
-NDIF provides this access by allowing scientists to specify programs, written using the nnsight library, that can intervene in each layer and step of AI inference while the AI runs.
+NDIF provides this access by allowing scientists to write programs using the nnsight library that can intervene in each layer and step of AI inference.

-NDIF provides access to all activations and gradients on large-scale open AI models, and will support interventions, model editing, custom optimizations, and many other research methods.
+NDIF provides access to all activations and gradients on large-scale open AI models, along with interventions, model editing, custom optimizations, and many other research methods.
 These essential scientific capabilities are not available through commercial inference services.

 In addition, when you publish work using NNsight or NDIF resources, we'd love you to email us directly at info@ndif.us to tell us about your work.
 This helps us track our impact and supports our continued efforts to provide open-source resources for reproducible and transparent research on large-scale AI systems.